Welcome to today's edition of the Rush 24-7 podcast.

 We tell them what kind of ships they can put their oil on and what kind of ships they can't.

-We give them the sea routes that they can travel, we give them all how many how many formulations of gasoline that they have to refine.
+We give them how many formulations of gasoline that they have to refine.

-We've we've made it really tough on these people to do business, and yet they're still there making obscene profits.
+We've made it really tough on these people to do business, and yet they're still there making obscene profits.

-Obscene profits.
+Obscene profit.

-Oh, these horrible obscene profits.
+Yo, these horrible obscene profits.

-I don't know, he's got a television show, some business TV show.
+He's got a television show, some business TV show.

-Been here, I'm into my eighteenth year now.
+I'm into my 18th year now.

-I've had bang up programs the past two weeks, destroying all these attempted lies with the Democrats, and you put your trait, faith, and trust in me.
+I've had bang up programs the past two weeks destroying all these attempted lives with the Democrats.

-Now all of a sudden I come along and tell you the truth about oil prices and gasoline prices, and you think I'm in somebody's back pocket.
+Now, all of a sudden, I come along and tell you the truth about oil prices and gasoline prices.

-You you think I have already been compromised.
+You think I have already been compromised.

 Today, I'm just a stooge for the oil company.

-Well, doesn't matter, folks.
+Well, it doesn't matter, folks.

 Back in just a second.

-You're listening to Rush Limbaugh on the excellence in podcasting network.
+You're listening to Rush Limbaugh on the Excellence in Podcasting Network.

-I'm gonna try to try to make the complex understandable, and we will have the Ditto Cam uh on the program today.
+And we will have the DittoCam on the program today.

-First off, listen listen to this story.
+First off, listen to this story.

-The uniform of a San Francisco police officer caught fire after a Molotov cocktail was hurled uh nearby as an anti-Bush protest Wednesday afternoon in downtown San Francisco.
+The uniform of a San Francisco police officer caught fire after a Molotov cocktail was hurled nearby as an anti-Bush protest Wednesday afternoon in downtown San Francisco.

-A large crowd made its way from the Civic Center down Market Street blocking traffic during the afternoon commute.
+A large crowd made its way from the Civic Center down Market Street, blocking traffic during the afternoon commute.

-This is a P story.
+This is a peace story.

-So, but my point is this.
+But my point is this.

 These are the constituents of Barbara Boxer, Nancy Pelosi, and Diane Feinstein, and they say we are out of the mainstream.

-They say we are out of the mainstream, and it is their constituents that are making absolute fools of themselves as an aging, decrepit anti-war movement that has lost its muscle.
+They say we are out of the mainstream, and it is their constituents that are making absolute fools of themselves as an aging, decrepit, anti-war movement that has lost its muscle.

-If there were a genuine and real anti-war movement in this country, there would be millions, and they would be burning buildings, and they would throw more than one Molotov cocktail, they'd be burning the American flag.
+If there were a genuine and real anti-war movement in this country, there would be millions, and they would be burning buildings, and they would throw more than one Molotov cocktail.

 Where are you people from my era in the 60s?

-Now that was an anti-war movement.
+Now, that was an anti-war movement.

-Now that was a real anti-war movement.
+Now, that was a real anti-war movement.

 You people today are a bunch of pansies.